 At Beat of Hawaii we are using every source we can find to triangulate reviews (Yelp, TripAdvisor, Google and more), and always keep in mind that a significant percentage of the reviews are fake.
 Have you tried using FakeSpot?
 We use it every day.
 It purports to help in finding fake reviews.
 With every review, we try to sift through the rubbish to find the gems.
-There is simply too much at stake for hotels, restaurants and tourist attractions for us to think that they are leaving the reviews to chance.
+There is simply too much at stake for hotels, restaurants and tourist attractions for us to think that they are always leaving reviews to chance.

 6. Staying at budget hotels.

 Before traveling “budget style” check for hotel deals.
 Sometimes the better hotels are only a few dollars a night higher than 2-star clunkers.
-We always try to book directly with hotels and skip the middle men.
-Another highly recommended value option is Hawaii vacation rentals from professional companies like The Parrish Collection Kauai and Maui Kai.
+We always try to book directly with hotels and skip the middleman.
+Another highly recommended value option is Hawaii vacation rentals from Airbnb and from professional companies like The Parrish Collection Kauai and Maui Kai.

 7. Forgetting to recheck prices on cars, air and hotel.

 Check to be sure prices haven’t changed from the time of booking to the time of travel.
 As a result, it may be possible to get airline credit, or otherwise improve rates.
 It takes a little time, but can be well worth it.
-We just saved 50% by rebooking our car rental the day before travel.
+We have sometimes saved 50% by rebooking our car rental the day before travel.
 Have you read our guide to discount Hawaii car rentals?

 8. Reserving hotels more than 90 days in advance.

 Best deals on hotels are almost always within the three months prior to departure.
 The exception is peak season rates during holidays and summer.
 Deals can get even better in the final 30 days.
 At 90 days, hotels review their pricing model in relation to the number of firm bookings.
 At that point they’re likely to make modifications, or use distribution tools (online travel agencies) to help dispose of inventory.

 9. Not checking terms and conditions, ancillary fees and evaluating your rental car for damage.